muhaafidz/image-food-calori-demo/README.md

 		C:\xampp\htdocs\image-food-calori-demo-master

 3. Run the website through localhost.
-(The prediction won't worked since there is no trained model yet in the project folder)
+(The prediction won't work yet since there is no trained model in the project folder)

 		http://localhost/image-food-calori-demo-master/